 - Include “Buy the Trout Fishing Package” messaging as part of your communications to simplify the process for what a customer needs to do to purchase.

 Some licensing systems include the ability to configure product upsells.
 Product upsells display a pop-up message when a customer adds an item to the cart, asking if they would also like to add the related items.
-This can be another privilege, merchandise, durable hard card or other add on.
+This can be another privilege, merchandise, durable hard card, or other add-ons.

 - Find out what your licensing system allows for upsells.

 - Create a matrix of popular items and what you would like to cross-promote, limiting 1-2 additional products per license type.